How to Improve Standing Power Throw: Quick Tips for Explosive Results

 Cardiovascular Endurance and SPT

-Try high-intensity interval training (HIIT) to target your anaerobic threshold.
+Utilize high-intensity interval training (HIIT) to elevate your anaerobic threshold, including sprint intervals or burpees.

 Importance of Rest and Recovery